Adding properties

 Drawing new properties

-If you don’t have geospatial files on hand or don’t even know where to begin with GIS, you’re not alone!
-We’ve got a drawing option that allows you to add new places of interest directly in Lens.
-Select the "Draw on the map" option to get started.
-To navigate to a certain area you can enter an address in the search box or manually pan around the map to find the right area.
-There’s an icon on the map for changing the basemap too, in case satellite imagery is helpful as you outline your property polygon.
+First, navigate to your area of interest by entering an address in the search box or manually panning around the map.
+There’s an icon on the map for changing the basemap in case satellite imagery is helpful as you outline your property polygon.

 Next, click the blue Draw button to begin creating a polygon shape of the property.
 When you're done, double click to finish the shape.
 This will create a property row in the table on the left where you can edit the name, see the acreage, and edit the vertices of the property by clicking the polygon button if you need to make any adjustments.
 Once the property is named and finalized, you can add more by clicking Draw again, or choose the green Confirm button to upload the property or properties to your portfolio.